Top 110+ DevOps Interview Questions and Answers for 2025

 Stage 2

 Create a proof of concept (PoC).
-Once it is accepted and approved, the team can start on the actual implementation and roll-out of the project plan.
+Once it is accepted and approved, the team can start implementing and rolling out the project plan.

 Stage 3